PowerConnect Developer Guide

 - 1b1.
 User keys in invalid

-along with a sample of the correct way to key in information for a newstudent
+studentalong with a sample of the correct way to key in information for a newstudent.

 Use case ends.